 Learn about the different types of metals to choose from here!

 316L stainless steel is an alloy of iron, chromium, nickel, molybdenum, and small amounts of other elements.
-While this grade of steel does contain some nickel, it is considered hypoallergenic (meaning simply "less likely to cause allergic reaction") and is a popular jewelryoption for those with sensitive skin.
+While this grade of steel does contain some nickel, it is considered hypoallergenic as the nickel content is only around 5%, and is a popular jewelry option for those with sensitive skin.

 Nickel Free Stainless Steel

 For those with extreme skin sensitivity (such as MCAD/MCAS) I also have grade 430 stainless steel available, which is nickel free.
 All my heavy gauge stainless steel splints are made from this type of steel.
 This type of steel is also slightly magnetic, so may be beneficial for those who have found relief with magnet therapy.

 Sterling silver is an alloy of 92.5% fine silver and 7.5% copper for durability.
 It has been a classic choice for jewelry applications for centuries.
 It has a bright white silver finish and complements any style.
 Sterling silver is hypoallergenic and reactions to it are extremely rare.